AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/mdva-42768-graphql-shows-wrong-price-when-child-products-are-out-of-stock.md

 ---
-description: The MDVA-42768 patch fixes the issue where GraphQL shows the wrong price when the child products a configurable product are out of stock.
-This patch is available when the Quality Patches Tool (QPT) 1.1.10 is installed.
-The patch ID is MDVA-42768.
-Please note that the issue is scheduled to be fixed in Adobe Commerce 2.4.5.
+title: "MDVA-42768: GraphQL shows wrong price when child products are out of stock"
 labels: QPT patches,Quality Patches Tool,Support Tools,Magento,Adobe Commerce,cloud infrastructure,on-premises,QPT,GraphQL,child products,Out of Stock,configurable product,price,setting,1.1.10,2.3.4,2.3.3-p1,2.3.5,2.3.4-p2,2.3.5-p1,2.3.5-p2,2.3.6,2.3.6-p1,2.3.7,2.3.7-p1,2.3.7-p2,2.4.0,2.4.0-p1,2.4.1,2.4.1-p1,2.4.2,2.4.2-p1,2.4.2-p2,2.4.3,2.4.3-p1
-title: 'MDVA-42768: GraphQL shows wrong price when child products are out of stock'
 ---

-# MDVA-42768: GraphQL shows wrong price when child products are out of stock

 The MDVA-42768 patch fixes the issue where GraphQL shows the wrong price when the child products a configurable product are out of stock.
 This patch is available when the [Quality Patches Tool (QPT)](https://support.magento.com/hc/en-us/articles/360047139492) 1.1.10 is installed.
 The patch ID is MDVA-42768.
 Please note that the issue is scheduled to be fixed in Adobe Commerce 2.4.5.